kuntau/ccpweb/_i18n/en/terms.md

-1. Datuk Bandar Kuala Lumpur has allocated a fixed number Parking Spaces as Reserved Parking Spaces.
+1. Yang Dipertua Jasin has allocated a fixed number Parking Spaces as Reserved Parking Spaces.
 The use of these Reserved Parking Spaces can be purchase by the User on a first come first serve basis and is subject to availability.
 2. The minimum period of use is six (6) months and the maximum is twelve (12) months.
 3. Any User interested in purchasing the use of a Reserved Parking Space must submit an application to us no less than 5 Working Days before the day of intended use.
 4. Once the application has been approved, the User must make the necessary payments before the expiry of 48 hours from the time an approval notification is sent to the User.
 All approvals are discretionary, final and cannot be challenged for any reason whatsoever.